 “…henceforth no commercial and tourism related activities shall be carried out by the administration or any private individual in violation of the prohibition contained in notification dated 30.10.2007 and order dated 6.11.2007.
 It shall be the duty of the Principal Secretary (Tribal Welfare) and other officers of the Administration of Andaman and Nicobar to ensure total compliance of the prohibition contained in notification dated 30.10.2007 and this order.
 Any breach of this order will entail punishment under the Contempt of Courts Act, 1971.”

-The Court further ordered the closure of two major tourist attractions on the island, both of which are located inside the buffer zone: the limestone caves and the mud volcano on Baratang Island.
-In order to reach either site, tourists must either travel by helicopter or they must go down the Great Andaman Trunk Road.
+The Court also ordered the closure of two major tourist attractions on the island, both of which are located inside the buffer zone: the limestone caves and the mud volcano on Baratang Island.
+In order to reach either site, tourists must either travel by helicopter or they must travel the length of the Great Andaman Trunk Road.
 The latter course takes the tourists directly through the Jarawa’s reserve.

-That could have been the end of the story; however, the Andaman government decided to ignore the ruling and allow the tourist attractions to remain open.
-This in turn allowed the infamous “human safaris” to continue.
+That could have been the end of the story; however, the Andaman government ultimately decided to disobey the court ruling and allow the tourist attractions to remain open, allowing the infamous human safaris to continue.

-Gethin Chamberlin returned to the Andaman Islands last August to see where the situation was at.
-In a new report for the Observer, he indicated that as many as 250 vehicles were still passing through the reserve.
-NDTV also broadcast a documentary, filmed during the first two weeks of September, that showed tourists on their way to the limestone cave.
+Gethin Chamberlin returned to the Andaman Islands in August 2012 to see where the situation was at.
+In a new report for the Observer, he indicated that as many as 250 vehicles were still passing through the reserve each day.
+The Indian commercial broadcasting television NDTV also broadcast a documentary, filmed in September 2012, showing the tourists on their way to the famous limestone cave.
 The film contains interviews in which tourists freely admit that their real interest was not the cave but the chance to catch a glimpse of the Jarawa.

-In response to this and other evidence, last week, the Supreme Court took things one step further by formally banning all tourists from using the highway–without exception.
+In response to this and other exploitation of the Jarawa Peoples, last week, the Supreme Court took things one step further by formally banning all tourists from using the highway–without exception.

 “This new interim order is positive,” said Stephen Corry, the Director of Survival International.
 However, Corry continues, “it will be meaningless if the Supreme Court allows the Andaman authorities once again to ride roughshod over its ruling.
 It’s vital that the order is upheld and the human safaris end – the Jarawa themselves must decide if, when, and where outsiders traverse their land.”

-The Andaman government, meanwhile, continues to defy the court.
-After the recent ruling, the regional government announced a watered down version of the Buffer Zone that would allow the limestone caves and mud volcano to remain open.
+Sadly, the Andaman government is continuing to defy the court.
+After the tourism ban, the regional government announced that it would implement a lesser version of the Buffer Zone in order to keep the limestone caves and mud volcano open to the public.